Pilatuz/devicehive-arduino/DeviceHive/README.md

 There are a few advanced usage practices:
   - messages with an external buffer
   - messages with custom static buffer size
-  - an external buffer for received messages at DeviceHive engine
+  - an external buffer for message receiving
-  - direct message processing
+  - direct commands processing
   - *stream* writing operations